 Summer Research at Fisher

-Get curious, Fisher!
+Get curious and grow your ideas, Fisher!
 Spend the summer engaging in a research experience.

-We offer a competitive summer program for students at St. John Fisher College to get involved in faculty-mentored research projects in a variety of disciplines and multidisciplinary collaborations.
+We offer a competitive summer program for undergraduate students at St. John Fisher College to get involved in faculty-mentored research projects in a variety of disciplines and multidisciplinary collaborations.
 Explore the Summer Fellows Research Program to determine if it is the right fit for you to get involved or extend your research experience.
+The full 10-week program begins June 3 and ends August 12, 2019.

 Summer Fellows students will: